Volta Aluminum Company: History

-In June 2008, ALCOA sold its 10% stake in VALCO to the government of Ghana.
+In June 2008, ALCOA sold its 10% stake in VALCO to the government of Ghana, leaving it wholly in government ownership and with no source of foreign investment capital.

 Operations

 VALCO smelts alumina to produce aluminium ingots at its smelter at Tema.
 Locally, a major Ghanaian customer of VALCO is Aluworks.
-While one motivation for establishing the plant was the local availability of bauxite, the major raw material of alumina, VALCO imported alumina to produce aluminum.
+While one motivation for establishing the plant was the local availability of bauxite in Ghana, the major raw material of alumina, VALCO has for many decades imported alumina to produce aluminum.